coderamen666/srd-v3.5-md/epic/epic-spells.md

 levels conferred that would lower him or her to the character level of the eidolon.
 The eidolon is considered fresh and rested when created.
 It may cast any spell the character has access to, including an epic spell.
-Use the eidolon's Spellcraft modifier as the basis for the number of epic spells it can cast in a day, and its effective character level as a basis for its skills, feats, and other abilities.
-The eidolon is effectively lower level than the character and probably can't cast all the spells he or she knows.
+Use the eidolon’s Spellcraft modifier as the basis for the number of epic spells it can cast in a day, and its effective character level as a basis for its skills, feats, and other abilities.
+The eidolon is effectively lower level than the character and probably can’t cast all the spells he or she knows.
 A powerful enough eidolon might conceivably cast the *eidolon* spell itself.
 The eidolon appears in whatever mundane clothing the character desires when initially conjured, but it has no other possessions.
-It shares part of the character's soul, so it is the character for all intents and purposes.
+It shares part of the character’s soul, so it is the character for all intents and purposes.
 The character and his or her *eidolon* communicate with each other normally.
 Usually, the eidolon does not begrudge its brief existence, because it is still part of the character.
-If the eidolon is killed prior to the expiration of the spell's duration, the character immediately regains the lost levels.
+If the eidolon is killed prior to the expiration of the spell’s duration, the character immediately regains the lost levels.
 Normally, the eidolon does not last long enough to threaten the character with permanent level drain.

 *XP Cost:* 2,500 XP.

-## Enslave [(Ritual)]{.small} {#enslave}
+## Enslave <span class="small">(Ritual)</span>

 -   Enchantment (Compulsion) \[Mind-Affecting\]
 -   **Spellcraft DC:** 80